Work with alternate keys

 You can create alternate keys programmatically or by using the customizations tools.
 For more information about using the customization tools, see Define alternate keys using Power Apps.

 To define alternate keys programmatically, you first have to create an object of type EntityKeyMetadata (or use EntityKeyMetadata EntityType if working with Web API).
-This class contains the key attributes.
-Once the key attributes are set, you can use
+This class contains the key columns.
+Once the key columns are set, you can use

-CreateEntityKey to create the keys for an entity.
-This message takes the entity name and
+CreateEntityKey to create the keys for a table.
+This message takes the table name and

 EntityKeyMetadata values as input to create the key.